 Community Story-telling project

-As we pass the first anniversary of the invasion of Ukraine, and to mark a unique moment of our community’s history.
+As we passed the first anniversary of the invasion of Ukraine, this project was realised to mark a unique moment of our community’s history.
 More than 900 Ukrainians have settled across Dorset since the Russian Invasion, forcing thousands to flee their homeland.
 Weymouth has welcomed and hosted many Ukrainian families – some 118 remain a year on.
-This pertinent, and cathartic Performing Arts (PA) R & D project will gather legacy stories, giving voice to those telling them –from both Ukrainian families and Weymouth hosts.
-The project will be realised during a series of shared storytelling, and theatre workshops with adults and children separately to encourage an uninhibited, truthful telling of experiences.
-The culmination of these professionally led workshops will be junior and adult performances in front of invited friends, family, and stakeholders.
-The form and style devised by all involved during the process having been introduced to puppetry, movement, dance, musical, and spoken word in workshops.
-Ukrainian professional practitioners have been engaged along with local professionals to be part of the Creative team.
+This pertinent, and cathartic Multi-media Arts Therapy R & D project gathered legacy stories, giving voice to those telling them –from both Ukrainian families and Weymouth hosts.
+The project was realised during a series of shared relaxation, role-play, storytelling, and theatre-games workshops for families.
+The adults – mainly women – and children in separate spaces to encourage an uninhibited, truthful telling of experiences using practice that suited them on the day.
+The culmination of these professionally led workshops produced a poem called Rucksack dedicated to the families, a new song written by Slavio Pole and his wife Irina, and a short film documenting the process and the evaluation presented to the group, friends, stakeholders, and practitioners.
+The form and style devised by all involved during the process having been introduced to puppetry, movement, dance, song, roleplay, storytelling, and folklore in workshops.
+Ukrainian professional practitioners – an Art Therapist, a song writing duo, a translator were engaged – along with local performing arts professionals made up the AsOne Creative Team.

-The host family stories are equally important with all kinds of experiences to tell from the expected to unexpected – dealing with a mix of relief, sharing, trauma, caring, homesickness, language barriers, and an exchange of culture.
+The host family stories were equally important with all kinds of experiences to tell from the expected to unexpected – dealing with a mix of relief, sharing, trauma, caring, homesickness, language barriers, and an exchange of culture.
 They welcomed strangers into their homes and hearts, but it wasn’t all straight forward.

 AsOne are pleased to have received support and funding grants from Dorset Community Foundation, Weymouth Town Council and Dorchester Town Council.

-3 Thoughts to “Present productions”
+3 Thoughts to “Next Production”

 1. […] Desk Job by The Small Theatre Company (Which we have a ticket giveaway for) and make sure you see Passion when it starts […]